RULE 32. FORM OF BRIEFS, APPENDICES, AND OTHER

 (7) Paragraph Numbers.
-Paragraphs must be numbered.
-Reference to documents must be to the paragraph number.
+Paragraphs must be numbered in briefs.
+Reference to material in any document that contains paragraph numbers must be to the paragraph number.

 (7)(8) Page and Type-Volume Limitations.

 (B) Page Limit for Monospaced Typeface.
-If monospaced typeface is used, a principal brief may not exceed 40 pages, and a reply brief may not exceed ten pages, excluding the table of contents, the table of citations, and any addendum.
+If monospaced typeface is used, a principal brief may not exceed 32 pages, and a reply brief may not exceed eight pages, excluding the table of contents, the table of citations, and any addendum.

 (1) the cover of a separately bound appendix must be white;

 (2) an appendix may include a legible photocopy of any document found in the record of a printed judicial or agency decision;